glassleo/Media_Newsom/README.md

 # Media: Newsom

-Media_Newsom adds my custom media to your [LibSharedMedia](https://www.wowace.com/projects/libsharedmedia-3-0) for use within other addons.
+**Media: Newsom** adds my custom media to your [LibSharedMedia](https://www.wowace.com/projects/libsharedmedia-3-0) for use within other addons.

 The folliwng media is included: